-The hearing will take place on the date and time specified in the notice of hearing.
-If circumstances arise that require a change in the hearing date or time, JTS will provide the
+The hearing shall be scheduled no less than ten (10) days from the date of the Notice of Hearing.
+If circumstances arise that require a change in the hearing date, time or location, JTS will provide the Parties with written notice explaining the reason for such change.